U of A Orientation Programs

 Graduate Students Orientation

-Graduate students connect with your Graduate Students’ Association (GSA).
+Graduate students are also part of the Graduate Students’ Association (GSA).
 You automatically become a member of the GSA with the right to vote in elections, serve on committees and access GSA benefits.
 The GSA introduces you to the association and campus services in their online orientation module and in-person events.

 International Students Orientation

 International Student & Visitor Services (ISVS) provides programs, services, and events for U of A international students.
 They are ready to help you throughout your U of A journey and can’t wait to connect with you at their welcome events.
 Start your U of A experience with the International Student Orientation self-paced online course; it covers everything to prepare you for life in Canada.
-International students enjoy in-person events such as InfoMart, Bear Necessities, and Campus Check-in.
-Learn more
+International students enjoy in-person events such as InfoMart, BBQ and Campus Check-in.

 First Peoples' House Orientation

 First Peoples’ House welcomes First Nations, Métis and Inuit (FNMI) students to the U of A through an orientation program designed to give you the tools to be a successful learner.
-First Peoples' House Orientation provides an overview of the services available to support your physical, mental (academic), emotional, spiritual and financial wellbeing.
+Bridges Orientation provides an overview of the services available to support your physical, mental (academic), emotional, spiritual and financial wellbeing.

 Campus Saint-Jean